MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/enabling-oauth-confidential-clients-with-ad-fs.md

 5. On the **Configure Application Credentials** page:
     1. Select **Generate a shared secret**.
     1. Copy the secret.
-You'll use this secret later in the applications *web.config* file.
+You'll use this secret later in the application's *web.config* file.
 It's the value for `ida:ClientSecret`.
     1. Select **Next**.

     :::image type="content" source="media/Enabling-Oauth-Confidential-Clients-with-AD-FS-2016/AD_FS_Confidential_4.PNG" alt-text="Screenshot that shows the Configure Application Credentials page." lightbox="media/Enabling-Oauth-Confidential-Clients-with-AD-FS-2016/AD_FS_Confidential_4.PNG":::

 6. On the **Configure Web API** page:
     1. For **Identifier**, enter *https://contoso.com/WebApp*.
-You'll use this value later in the applications *web.config* file.
+You'll use this value later in the application's *web.config* file.
 It's the value for `ida:GraphResourceId`.
     1. Select **Add**.
     1. Select **Next**.